 It may also be helpful to have the cats on both sides of the safe room door to play with a toy under the door.
 This allows the cats to build up a positive association with each other and is much better than a commonly suggested method of building a positive association between cats.

 A lot of guides on introducing cats suggest having cats eat on opposite sides of the door that separates them or of a baby gate.
 I actually don’t typically suggest this (except for in a few specific cases for a specific purpose with clients, but that’s a whole blog post in it self) as cats don’t naturally eat in groups.
 Most of the time, they’re catching small prey that isn’t easily shared.

 Once the cats seem not bothered by the other cats on the other side of the door, you can start letting them see each other.
 I recommend using a screen or baby gate and making sure the cats do not leap over the gate.
 There are many options for preventing a jumping cat: full-door length pet gates, extra tall gates, or using two baby gates to prevent jumping.
 If you have the time and patience, you can consider making your own gate.

-Let the cats see each other at a distance and consider feeding each of them some treats.
+Let the cats see each other at a distance and consider feeding each of them some treats after the session.
 For the first look, a brief and distant look is best.
 You may even want to let the cats see each other for a few seconds and then end the session.
 Monitor their reactions closely and if they seem fine, the next time they meet you can let them wander closer.
 After the session, give all cats some treats, a meal, or play time.